 Campo dei Miracoli or "Square of Miracles," is an apt name for Pisa's main square.
-Also known as the Piazza del Duomo the area features a large, green open space and hosts a group of marvelous monuments that are famous all over the world.
+Also known as the Piazza del Duomo, the area features a large, green open space and hosts a group of marvelous monuments that are famous all over the world.
 The four masterpieces located in the piazza are the baptistery, the cathedral, the cemetery, and the world famous leaning tower.
-All of these monuments have had considerable influence on the art and architecture that has followed and because of this the piazza has been on UNESCO's list of World Heritage sites since 1987.
+All of these monuments have had considerable influence on the art and architecture that followed and, because of this, the piazza has been on UNESCO's list of World Heritage sites since 1987.

 Piazza del Duomo

 Piazza del Duomo is so named because of the Duomo, or Cathedral, of Pisa that is located there.
 The cathedral, one of the most important monuments in the city, has been dedicated to Santa Maria Assunta.
-Construction of the cathedral began in 1063 according to the design of the architect Buscheto.
+Its construction was begun by Buscheto in 1064 and completed by Rainaldo in the 12th century.

 In past centuries visitors entered through Saint Ranieri's door, which was located in front of the Tower of Pisa.
 This door was built in 1180 and was moved from its place after the new doors were made.